commandAGI/commandAGI/docs/quickstart.md

 ## Next Steps

-Now that you've learned the basics of commandAGI2, you can:
+Now that you've learned the basics of commandAGI, you can:

 - Learn about [Core Concepts](concepts/index.md)
 - Explore [Computer Types](concepts/computers.md)